bibliotekue/cv-web/README.md

     python manage.py runserver

 ---
 After this you could do anything on your local server.
+Also, if something went wrong with layout you need configure STATIC_URL and MEDIA_URL in cv-engine/settings.py.